 Real, vetted stays near your route — check the reviews, then book.

 3 days are a great amount of time to explore Venice.
-This itinerary covers 27 highlights across 3 days, giving you a thorough introduction to the city and Veneto.
+This itinerary covers 18 sights and 9 food & drink stops across 3 days, giving you a thorough introduction to the city and Veneto.

 Some of the best things to do in Venice include Doge's Palace, St Mark's Basilica, Piazza San Marco & Torre dell'Orologio.
 Built across 118 islands threaded by canals and footbridges, Venice is a car-free maze of Gothic palazzi, Byzantine churches and sunlit campi with no equal on earth.
 From the golden mosaics of St Mark's to the cicchetti bars of Cannaregio and the glass furnaces of Murano, La Serenissima layers a thousand years of maritime empire into a few walkable square kilometres.
 Every vaporetto ride down the Grand Canal doubles as a tour of the world's most improbable city.